-In consideration of the acquisition of Richardson Wealth, a portion of the common shares issued were placed in escrow (the Escrowed Shares) to be released, subject to the satisfaction of certain conditions, in equal amounts on the first, second and third anniversaries of the closing of the transaction.
-On October 20, 2022 and 2021, the Company released 2,939,102 and 2,944,180 common shares from escrow respectively.
-The remaining 3,096,730 common shares will be released from escrow on October 20, 2023.
+In consideration of the acquisition of Richardson Wealth completed in 2020, a portion of the common shares issued were placed in escrow (the Escrowed Shares) to be released, subject to the satisfaction of certain conditions, in equal amounts on the first, second and third anniversaries of the closing of the transaction.
+On October 2023, the Company released the remaining 3,096,730. common shares from escrow.